smyoung88/DA_G2_Final_Project/Deliverable 2/README.md

 ### Running PostgreSQL Commands With Python - PostgreSQL Joins

 SqlAlchemy makes it very easy to use PostgreSQL syntax commands with your database regardless of whether it is local or in the cloud.<br>
-In the 'Vellios' folder there is a file named 'AWS_Database_Navigator_Joiner' that is our source for pinging the AWS Database instance and retrieving/combining data.<br>
+In the 'Vellios' folder there is a file named `AWS_Database_Navigator_Joiner` that is our source for pinging the AWS Database instance and retrieving/combining data.<br>

 After prompting one of our approved users for database credentials and making the connection with SqlAlchemy, we chose to combine 4 datasets into one table in order to begin the process of building out our State Summary dataset.<br>